James Long Company

 - Audio tone detector: Audio tone detector with peak reading meter for

-synchronization of physiology with prerecorded audio tape or videotape
+synchronization of physiology with prerecorded audio or video

 stimuli